chrisridge/NewProject/README.md

 # New Project
 Boilerplate for new frontend projects
 ## Getting started
-1. run "npm install" from assets/source/controllers.
+1. Run "npm install" from assets/source/controllers.
 Boom, done.